Mathematical finance: Derivatives pricing: the Q world

 A process satisfying ((1)) is called a "martingale".
 A martingale does not reward risk.
 Thus the probability of the normalized security price process is called "risk-neutral" and is typically denoted by the blackboard font letter "$\mathbb{Q}$".

 The relationship ((1)) must hold for all times t: therefore the processes used for derivatives pricing are naturally set in continuous time.

-The quants who operate in the Q world of derivatives pricing are specialists with deep knowledge of the specific products they model.
+Quantitative analysts (quants) in the "Q-world" focus on the pricing of derivative products.
+Their role requires a detailed understanding of the mathematical models used for specific financial instruments.

 Securities are priced individually, and thus the problems in the Q world are low-dimensional in nature.
 Calibration is one of the main challenges of the Q world: once a continuous-time parametric process has been calibrated to a set of traded securities through a relationship such as ((1)), a similar relationship is used to define the price of new derivatives.

 The main quantitative tools necessary to handle continuous-time Q-processes are Itô's stochastic calculus, simulation and partial differential equations (PDEs).